 2. Not getting prequalified

 Most lenders perform a soft credit check during the prequalification process, which won’t impact your credit.
 When you visit a lender’s website, you’ll likely get the option to “check rates.”
-When submitting an application for prequalification, you’ll provide simple information, such as your income and housing situation, plus how much you want to borrow and for what purpose.
+When submitting an application for prequalification, you’ll provide simple information, like your income and housing situation, plus how much you want to borrow and for what purpose.

 You can also use a loan marketplace like LendingTree to potentially receive multiple loan offers with one application.
 If you prequalify with one or more lenders, you’ll get to see the kinds of terms you may be able to get.

-However, while prequalification is a great method to compare lenders, it’s no guarantee that you’ll get a personal loan when formally applying.
+But while prequalification is a great method to compare lenders, it’s no guarantee that you’ll get a personal loan when formally applying.

 3. Not comparing options from more than one lender